 “…trying to lure drunk revellers into the sewers with the promise of balloons.”

-The charity organiser who’d booked Flange, Llewellyn Shitbeads, said: “He’s a lovely man, a really nice guy.
-He was beaten up three feet from his red and yellow, polka dot, Nissan Micra with Flange The Clown written on the doors, anyone would be able to see he was legitimate.”
+The charity organiser who’d booked Flange, Llewellyn Shitbeads, said: “He’s a lovely man.
+They beat him up three feet from his red and yellow, polka dot, Nissan Micra with Flange The Clown written on the doors, anyone could see he was legitimate.”

 Last night police were called to Whitworth Street following reports a man dressed as a clown was hiding in a man hole, trying to lure drunk revellers into the sewers with the promise of balloons.

-The council of clowns, which is a bi-monthly gathering of children’s entertainers past and present, some reportedly famous, said: “While we take the ‘killer clown’ craze seriously, we are asking the general public not to retaliate against every clown they see.
+The council of clowns, a bi-monthly gathering of children’s entertainers past and present, some famous, said: “While we take the ‘killer clown’ craze seriously, we are asking the public not to retaliate against every clown they see.

-“Obviously no self-respecting clown would walk the streets at night carrying a knife, or chase children through parks, but be aware some clowns will be on route to parties in the middle of the day and therefore do not need beating up.”
+“No self-respecting clown would walk the streets at night carrying a knife, or chase children through parks, but be aware some clowns will be on route to parties in the middle of the day and so do not need beating.”

 Chris Hewitt’s indie-published children’s book Saving Christmas is available to buy in paperback and Kindle on Amazon worldwide